caltechlibrary/irdm-queue-portal/README.md

 This tool is designed for use at Caltech and has some hardcoded URLs.
 Let us know if you're interested in using it elsewhere.

+We assume a queue will have under 100 entries and the queue view will be updated at most every 15 minutes.
+Because getting the publisher field makes a call to each record, the current approach will be slow on very large queues and will not work for fast update times.

 ## Getting help

-Please open an issue on GitHub
+Please open an issue on GitHub.

 ## Contributing